 Bridging the two merchant's houses is the Great Room, a decadent but intimate space looking out across the garden behind the hotel.
 A light menu of snacks (local meats and cheeses, croquettes, smoked salmon, toasties, spring rolls and some sweet nibbles, too) is served in the Great Room, lounge and in-room in the afternoon, to accompany drinks.
 A Continental breakfast can be requested on arrival and will be delivered to your room.

 With brushed steel stools lined up around theatrically lit counters and a separate lounge area, the Bar at Canal House is atmospheric and attractive.
 Multiple mirrors, matt black walls and gilded Napoleonic plasterwork set the scene for seduction.
 Sip wine, sink highballs or sup cold draught beer.

 The bar-slash-reception desk serves until the last guest has headed to bed.
-Breakfast is served in the Great Room between 7am and 11am.

 Have breakfast brought to your room, or order light snacks after 11am.